 Transforming Lives.
 Transforming Cities

-The Northern Transformation is a $300 million project that will see new campuses built at West Park in Burnie and Inveresk in Launceston in a partnership between the University and local, state and federal governments.
+The Northern Transformation is a $300 million project that will see new campuses built at West Park in Burnie and Inveresk in Launceston in a partnership between the University and local, state and Australian governments.

 What's the latest?

 At Inveresk in Launceston, construction work is well underway for three major buildings, outdoor spaces across the precinct, the Northern car park and a pedestrian and cycle bridge linking Inveresk to the city.
 Check out the full schedule of key dates and register for updates.

 Work commenced at West Park in Burnie in late 2019.
 The new waterfront campus opened in September 2021.

 Internationally renowned John Wardle Architects (JWA) are the principal consultants for the Northern Transformation project, partnering with three Tasmanian practices founded and run by University of Tasmania alumni: Room11, 1+2 Architecture and Philp Lighton Architects.